-This Director of Athletics Employment Agreement (this "Agreement") is effective this day of ("Effective Date"), by and between the Board of Regents of the Nevada System of Higher Education ("NSHE"), on behalf of the (the "University" or "Employee"), and (the "Director of Athletics" "Athletic Director" or "Employee").
-As further set forth in Article 8.3, this Agreement cancels and replaces, as of this effective date of this Agreement, any and all prior employment understandings and agreements between these two parties, including but not limited to the prior Employment Agreement for the period , and the extension of that Employment Agreement through , which was approved at the .
+This Director of Athletics Employment Agreement (this "Agreement") is effective this day of ("Effective Date"), by and between the Board of Regents of the Nevada System of Higher Education ("NSHE"), on behalf of the (the "University" or "Employer"), and (the "Director of Athletics" "Athletic Director" or "Employee").
+As further set forth in Article 8.3, this Agreement cancels and replaces, as of this effective date of this Agreement, any and all prior employment understandings and agreements between these two parties, including but not limited to the prior Employment Agreement for the period , and the extension of that Employment Agreement through , which was approved at the , meeting of the NSHE Board of Regents.